Battle of Roßbrunn: Fighting at Uettingen and Roßbrunn

-The Magdeburg Fusilier Regiment No. 36 under Colonel Hugo von Thile stormed the Osnert on the right flank, with considerable losses (including two battalion commanders).
+The 36th (Magdeburg) Fusilier Regiment under Colonel Hugo von Thile stormed the Osnert on the right flank, with considerable losses (including two battalion commanders).
 Units of the Bavarian 7th and 10th Infantry Regiments had tried in vain to hold the mountain.

 The Prussians succeeded in taking the heights (Kirchberg, Osnert, Heiligenberg) near Uettingen, which dominated the village and the road to Würzburg, after the Bavarians had cleared the Heiligenberg.

 An artillery duel took place in the center, although the Prussians were only able to make progress after the two flanking mountains had been captured.
 Around 10 o'clock the Bavarians vacated their position at Roßbrunn and took up a new position on the Hettstadt plateau.

 Cavalry battle at the Hettstädter Höfe

 Prussian cavalry under Colonel Thassilo von Nidda explored the terrain, with a smaller unit coming into battle with Bavarian cavalry.
-In the pursuit of the Bavarians, the unit came into the Bavarian infantry fire and suffered considerable losses.
+In the pursuit of the Bavarians, the unit came under Bavarian infantry fire and suffered considerable losses.
 Colonel Nidda made a new attack with his whole brigade of eight squadrons and initially threw back the Bavarian cavalry.
-Thereupon the Bavarians threw four cavalry regiments (Three cuirassier and one ulan regiment) into the battle and put the Prussians to flight.
+Thereupon the Bavarians threw four cavalry regiments, three Cuirassier and one Uhlan, into the battle and put the Prussians to flight.
 The last battle ended with a victory for Bavaria.